ericksonvo/UFOs/README.md

 ![filter_input (Small)](https://user-images.githubusercontent.com/117749494/219172951-639cb5a1-7e2d-4aad-b2cf-eda407f35a46.PNG)

-Once the desired information is input into the Filter Search bar, the user must press the "Enter" button on the keyboard.
-Once completed the chart on the right should have updated to the filtered items.
+Once the desired information is inputted into the Filter Search bar, the user must press the "Enter" button on the keyboard.
+Once completed the chart on the right should update to the filtered items.
 An image below will show the results, that has been filtered.

 ![filtered_data (Small)](https://user-images.githubusercontent.com/117749494/219174644-7e9c0ceb-e794-4428-baba-b88cebad0ab8.PNG)